 - A symptom known as ‘claw hand’, with a tightened hand and fingers

 As this condition affects the forearm and hands, it is likely that someone with the condition experiences a decrease in muscle tone within this area.
 They may also experience a loss of dexterity within their fingers, which could impact their ability to write, type or to button a shirt.

 Although both conditions are caused in similar circumstances and are developed as a result of injuries to the brachial plexus nerve network, there is a slight difference between the two conditions.

 As outlined above both conditions affect the arm and the functionality of the arm, however Erb’s Palsy affect the upper part of the arm which includes the shoulder, upper bicep and elbow.
 Klumpke’s Palsy, however, affects the lower part of the arm; including the forearm, wrists, hands and fingers.

 Have you suffered negligence relating to Erb’s Palsy?

-> As medical negligence experts, we have many years of experience handling complex Erb’s Palsy and birth injury cases.
-If you believe you or your child has been affected by negligence relating Erb’s Palsy, our specialists are here to help.
+As medical negligence experts, we have many years’ experience handling cases in relation to Erb’s Palsy and birth injury.
+If you believe you or your child has been affected by negligence relating to Erb’s Palsy, our specialists are here to help.